 Did you ever write a letter to yourself?

 Yes, I’ve definitely written a few things to my younger self.
 Often they float into stories where I, again and again, recount experiences to understand.
 I did that a lot to grapple with my last relationship and what happened before, during, and after it ended.
 Each time I go back, it takes me further, deeper.
 I start seeing patterns and discover actions and reactions as pendulums—or spirals:

 “Oh, this actually relates to my high school boyfriend… oh, and that goes back to my father…” and so on.
 “Oh, here I was trying to find the opposite of what I was raised with, but, here we are, repeating the same stuff—just trying to mend that damn father-wound.”

 This is another huge theme for me; wanting and needing acknowledgment from the masculine figure in my life, but instead, feeling let down, unseen and unheard.

-Ena Dahl is wearing the Ade Velkon Blouse Dress in Black.
+Ena Dahl is wearing the Blouse Dress in Onyx.